 Previous GeneCards Identifiers for TYR Gene

 The enzyme encoded by this gene catalyzes the first 2 steps, and at least 1 subsequent step, in the conversion of tyrosine to melanin.
 The enzyme has both tyrosine hydroxylase and dopa oxidase catalytic activities, and requires copper for function.
 Mutations in this gene result in oculocutaneous albinism, and nonpathologic polymorphisms result in skin pigmentation variation.
 The human genome contains a pseudogene similar to the 3' half of this gene. [provided by RefSeq, Oct 2008]

 GeneCards Summary for TYR Gene

 TYR (Tyrosinase) is a Protein Coding gene.
-Diseases associated with TYR include oculocutaneous albinism and minimal pigment oculocutaneous albinism type 1.
-Among its related pathways are Metabolism and Glucose / Energy Metabolism.
-GO annotations related to this gene include protein homodimerization activity and copper ion binding.
-An important paralog of this gene is DCT.
+Diseases associated with TYR include Albinism, Oculocutaneous, Type Ia and Albinism, Oculocutaneous, Type Ib.
+Among its related pathways are (S)-reticuline biosynthesis and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and oxidoreductase activity.
+An important paralog of this gene is TYRP1.

-This is a copper-containing oxidase that functions in the formation of pigments such as melanins and other polyphenolic compounds.
-Catalyzes the rate-limiting conversions of tyrosine to DOPA, DOPA to DOPA-quinone and possibly 5,6-dihydroxyindole to indole-5,6 quinone
+This is a copper-containing oxidase that functions in the formation of pigments such as melanins and other polyphenolic compounds (By similarity).
+Catalyzes the initial and rate limiting step in the cascade of reactions leading to melanin production from tyrosine (By similarity).
+In addition to hydroxylating tyrosine to DOPA (3,4-dihydroxyphenylalanine), also catalyzes the oxidation of DOPA to DOPA-quinone, and possibly the oxidation of DHI (5,6-dihydroxyindole) to indole-5,6 quinone (By similarity).